daniel-robotics4/WRO-SuperNova/README.md

 ## 8. Usage Instructions

-1. Open `CodigoDeluxe2_0.ino` in the Arduino IDE.
+1. Open `CodigoDeluxe2_2.ino` in the Arduino IDE.
-2. Install required libraries (AFMotor, Servo, NewPing, QuadratureEncoder).
+2. Install required libraries (AFMotor, Servo, NewPing, QuadratureEncoder, Wire, MPU6050).
 3. Connect hardware per the pin configuration.
 4. Upload the code to the Arduino Mega 2560.
 5. Power on the robot and observe autonomous operation.

 ---